-- post-secondary diploma or degree; three years of post-secondary education is recommended
+- post-secondary diploma or degree; a minimum three year post-secondary degree or diploma is recommended

 Graduation Requirements:

 - 12 Mandatory Courses - 1 Industry Placement

 Graduation Eligibility:

 To graduate from this program, a student must attain a minimum of 60% or a letter grade of P (Pass) or S (Satisfactory) in each course in each semester.
 The passing weighted average for promotion through each semester and to graduate is 60%.